easybuilders/easybuild-tutorial/docs/2021-lust/cray/custom_toolchains.md

 ## Cray Toolchains

-EasyBuild supports Cray systems as of version 2.7.0, enabling building and installing software using the Programming Environement modulefiles provided by Cray.
+EasyBuild supports Cray systems as of version 2.7.0, enabling building and installing software using the Programming Environment modulefiles provided by Cray.

 The EasyBuild Cray toolchains currently supported in the [GitHub repository](https://github.com/easybuilders/easybuild-framework) are the following ones: